dagraham/plm-dgraham/README.md

     This begins a loop in which *plm* waits for you to enter a command at the prompt, processes the command and, unless the command is *q* (quit), waits for your next command.

-    Note: the commands *p*, *a*, *r*, *s* and *d* begin with a request that you select the relevant project.
-Tab completion is available and, once a selection is made, this project becomes the *active project* and default for any further use of the commands in this group while the command loop continues.
+    Note: the commands *t*, *p*, *a*, *r*, *s* and *d* begin with a request that you select the relevant project.
+Tab completion is available and, once a selection is made, this project becomes the *default project* for any further use of the commands in this group while the command loop continues.

 - You can now open `roster.yaml` in your favorite editor or use command *e*: